FHOOEAIST/jack/src/site/markdown/index.md

 # Java AIST Class Kit (JACK)

-JACK is our internal multipurpose Java framework, which consists of multiple, reusable utility classes.
+JACK is our multipurpose Java framework, which consists of multiple, reusable utility classes.
 The main goal of this framework is to avoid code duplication in all our project.
 Therefore, JACK provides a simple way to have a code basis across project boundaries.

 ## Content